moderndatacompany/dataos.info/docs/resources/lens/user_groups_and_data_policies.md

             - engineer
 ```

-On the basis of this, members of `analyst` group will see the `gender` column value as `--redact--`.
-All members in the `engineer` group will see the gender column value as it is.
+On the basis of this, members of the `analyst` group will see the `gender` column value as `--redact--`.
+All members of the `engineer` group will see the gender column value as it is.

 ### **Use the user group to secure table's segment**